koldunovn/litlum/README.md

 ## Web Interface

-The publication reader now includes a static web interface that makes it easy to browse reports and publications:
+The LitLum application now includes a static web interface that makes it easy to browse reports and publications:

 ### Features